15th-century Flanders, an introduction

 Material splendor

-Although Jan van Eyck’s painting is an exceptional artwork, it is typical of fifteenth-century Flemish art in the value it attributes to material splendor.
-The area of the southern Low Countries was one of the major contributors to what is often referred to as the Northern Renaissance—the efflorescence of artistic production that took place north of the Alps in the fifteenth and sixteenth centuries.
+Although Jan van Eyck’s painting is an exceptional artwork, it is typical of 15th-century Flemish art in the value it attributes to material splendor.
+The area of the southern Low Countries was one of the major contributors to what is often referred to as the Northern Renaissance—the efflorescence of artistic production that took place north of the Alps in the 15th and 16th centuries.

 Flemish art